Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Proposed Approach

 \begin{remark} If $\mathcal{W}, \mathcal{X}, \mathcal{U}$ are all polytopes, then $\Omega$ can be approximated by a polytope arbitrarily well.
 Then, $\Omega \ominus \mathcal{W}$ is also a polytope.
-As a result, randomly picking an action from the set $\mathcal{\overline{U}}(x_t)$ involves randomly picking an element from a polytope.
-This can be done in a computationally efficient way using standard algorithms. \end{remark}

-We also note that the exploration probability $\epsilon_t$ decays over time.
-This is critical to reduce the cost of exploration by ensuring that the algorithm makes fewer unnecessary explorations as more data collected and the maximum likelihood estimates of our policy improve.
+As a result, line 6 involves randomly picking an element from a polytope that can be done in a computationally efficient way using standard algorithms. \end{remark} For clarity, we consider a randomization at the initial system state, and then assume noise-free transitions for the subsequent states which is common in the line of RL for finite finite sample analysis \cite{bertsekas2010distributed, lazaric2010analysis, liu2014, fazel2018global}.
+Our analysis here provides a strong ground for generalization of our policy to the setting of imperfect state measurements as an important direction for future work.
+Note that the exploration probability $\epsilon_t$ decays over time.
+This reduces the cost of exploration by ensuring the algorithm makes fewer unnecessary explorations as more data collected and the estimates of our policy improve.